-The MCA is of the view that a decision on the disaggregation of a company's cost of capital should be deferred to a later stage.
-However, the MCA is interested to hear the views of the operators on this point.
+The MCA expressed the view that a decision on the disaggregation of a company's cost of capital should be deferred to a later stage.
+However, it requested respondents' views on this matter.

-Do respondents agree with deferring a decision on the disaggregation of a company's cost of capital on the basis of risk associated with the different business?
+Proposed decision 12.1: Do respondents agree with deferring a decision on the disaggregation of a company's cost of capital on the basis of risk associated with the different business?

-Should the MCA consider disaggregating Maltacom's cost of capital on the basis of 3 main business activities - the copper access network, other regulated activities and the rest of the business?
+Proposed decision 12.1: Should the MCA consider disaggregating GO's cost of capital on the basis of 3 main business activities - the copper access network, other regulated activities and the rest of the business?